SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### The Bayesian Taste of Black-Litterman <a name="bay"></a>

 Looking into the ingredints of security return distribution.
 Covariance $$\Sigma$$ can usually be estimated from past returns in reasonable accuracy (We are generally able to maintain a volatility target based on historical data as shown in [The "maximum Diversification Frontier"](https://skybluerw.github.io/2023/06/22/The-Maximum-Diversification-Frontier.html)).
 While in majority cases, the expected return $$\mu$$ can not be known with reasonable certainy.
-What's more, an mean variance optimization is often more prone to estimtion errors in the estimate of expected return.

 $$
 \begin{aligned}